Things to do in Skopje, the weird, wonderful and quirky city that you’ll either love or hate!

 All this classical nod to the past nearly distracts from Skopje’s other attractions.
 For starters, there’s the city’s Old Bazaar, the largest in the Balkans outside of Istanbul, a pleasant hilltop fortress with great views and interesting memorabilia associated with Mother Teresa who was born in the city and lived in Macedonia for about eighteen years before moving away.
 Add tasty food, a lively outdoor café and bar culture and very cheap beer and you’re onto a winner!

-Skopje is easy to navigate on foot but for easy reference, we have marked Skopje’s main tourist sites on a Google map:
+Skopje is easy to navigate on foot but for easy reference, we have marked the main things to do in Skopje on a Google map:

 From here it’s a minute’s walk to Macedonian Square.
 If the powers that be are not still knocking it down and rebuilding it again, which they were doing when we were there in April 2015, then check out the multitude of statues dedicated to national heroes, including the resplendent Warrior on a Horse before strolling the short distance to the riverfront.